Paul was in prison in Rome when he wrote this epistle. The Bible

 condemning spirit.
 Anyone can be criticized if you have a negative spirit

 towards them.
-Thats what politicians do.
-What you have to do is consider the
+That is what politicians do.
+What you must do is consider the

 source.
 If someone is condemning you because they have a negative spirit or a